Philippine Military Academy: Academic program

 On June 1, 2019, the PMA upgraded its academic curriculum; every cadet now focuses on national security management in response to the growing national security threats at home and overseas.
 Upon completing the 4-year program, cadets graduate and earn the degree of BS National Security Management and commissioned as 2nd Lieutenant or Ensign in the service branches of the Armed Forces by the authority of the President.
+The academic course programs are accredited as a general rule by the Commission of Higher Education.

 Military program

 This program is headed by the Commandant of Cadets and is responsible for the professional military training, character development, leadership, and physical training of the cadets.
 The mission of the Tactics Group is likewise carried out by the tactical officers who are responsible for the different companies of the Cadet Corps.
 This group is made up of the following departments: